"She is known for her tireless commitment to her clients and her astonishing breadth of knowledge and depth of understanding of the law."

 "She is one of the most outstanding, highly regarded and dedicated barristers in the country."

-She is the co-author, with Jan Luba QC and Connor Johnston, of Housing Allocation and Homelessness (Jordans, 2016, fourth edition).
+She is the co-author, with HHJ Jan Luba QC, Connor Johnston and Tessa Buchanan, of Housing Allocation and Homelessness: Law and Practice (LexisNexis, 2018, 5th edition).
 A description and reviews are here.

 Liz is also a qualified mediator.
 Further details can be found on the Garden Court Chambers Mediation website.